Predicting topological quantum phase transition from dynamics via multisite entanglement: Detection of Topological Criticalities via Entanglement

-Beyond the typical indicator of DQPT, let us demonstrate that entanglement measures, especially multipartite entanglement measures of the evolved state carry the signature of the TQPT (see \cite{stavPRB} for different spin models).
-It has already been established that both bipartite and multipartite entanglement of the ground state are capable to detect quantum phase transition in spin Hamiltonian, including topological phase transition considered in this paper (for global entanglement, see \cite{Zarei2022}).
+Beyond the typical indicator of the DQPT, let us demonstrate that entanglement measures, especially multipartite entanglement measures of the evolved state carry the signature of the TQPT (see \cite{stavPRB} for different spin models).
+It has already been established that both bipartite entanglement and multipartite entanglement of the ground state are capable of detecting the quantum phase transition in the spin Hamiltonian, including the topological phase transition considered in this paper (for global entanglement, see Ref. \cite{Zarei2022}).

-To study the behavior of genuine multipartite entanglement of the evolved state, we compute the time-averaged GGM, denoted by $\langle \mathcal{G} \rangle_t$, when the state evolved under the quenched $\hat{H}_{NLTC}(\beta_1 = 0)$ from the ground state of $\hat{H}_{NLTC}(\beta_0 \ne 0)$ as the initial state.
-Before presenting the results, let us first establish that the computation of GGM gets simplified by exploiting the characteristics of this model.
+To study the behavior of genuine multipartite entanglement of the evolved state (see Fig. \ref{fig:ggm_dggm}), we compute the time-averaged GGM, denoted by $\langle \mathcal{G} \rangle_t$, when the state evolves under the quench $\hat{H}_{NLTC}(\beta_1 = 0)$ from the ground state of $\hat{H}_{NLTC}(\beta_0 \ne 0)$ as the initial state.
+Before presenting the trends of \(\langle \mathcal{G} \rangle_t\), we first prove the following theorem, which makes the computation of the GGM simple for this model.

-{\bf Theorem. } {\it Eigenvalues from a single-party density matrix of the evolved state only contribute to the maximum involved in GGM. }
+\begin{theorem} Eigenvalues from a single-party density matrix of the evolved state only contribute to the maximum involved in GGM. \end{theorem}

 \begin{proof}